awsdocs/amazon-emr-management-guide/doc_source/emr-plan-ha-launch.md

-# Launch an EMR Cluster with multiple master nodes<a name="emr-plan-ha-launch"></a>
+# Launch an Amazon EMR Cluster with multiple master nodes<a name="emr-plan-ha-launch"></a>

 This topic provides configuration details and examples for launching an EMR cluster with multiple master nodes\.

 **Note**
 Amazon EMR automatically enables termination protection for all clusters with multiple master nodes, and overrides any auto\-termination settings that you supply when you create the cluster\.
 To shut down a cluster with multiple master nodes, you must first modify the cluster attributes to disable termination protection\.
-For instructions, see [Terminate an EMR Cluster with multiple master nodes](#emr-plan-ha-launch-terminate)\.
+For instructions, see [Terminate an Amazon EMR Cluster with multiple master nodes](#emr-plan-ha-launch-terminate)\.

 ## Prerequisites<a name="emr-plan-ha-launch-config"></a>
 + You can launch an EMR cluster with multiple master nodes in both public and private VPC subnets\. **EC2\-Classic** is not supported\.
 To launch an EMR cluster with multiple master nodes in a public subnet, you must enable the instances in this subnet to receive a public IP address by selecting **Auto\-assign IPv4** in the console or running the following command\.
 Replace *22XXXX01* with your subnet ID\.